dirkschumacher/RcppBrainfuck/README.md

 The package essentially just implements the translated brainfuck \<-\> C OP codes from [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck#Commands).
 It is just for fun and was an evening hack.
-Not for enterprise production.

 ## Example